-- 1. If you volunteer you may be expected to have a background check.
-Parents who are assigned students to supervise (i.e. field trips, class parties, etc.) may also be required to have a Child Abuse and Neglect (CAN) check. - Sign in at the office and present your drivers license whenever working at the school during school hours. - Sign out upon leaving the school grounds. - 4.
+- 1. Parents who are assigned students to supervise (i.e. field trips, class parties, etc.) will be required to have a Child Abuse and Neglect (CAN) check, Background check, and GSA-required training. - 2.
+Parents who chaperone field trips with teachers will be required to do a Quick Scan background check at the main office. - 3.
+Sign in at the office and present your drivers license whenever working at the school during school hours. - 4.
+Sign out upon leaving the school grounds. - 5.
 Before planning any events, giving away items, purchasing food for students, bringing food or other items to individual classes, etc., parent volunteers must first propose the idea to school administration and/or secure a faculty sponsor for the activity planned.

 Teachers will communicate with parents about class parties.
 Parents will sign up to volunteer directly with the teacher or PTO.
 GSA may limit the number of parents in attendance.
 These few guidelines will help us to avoid unplanned disruptions of the school day, allowing administration to coordinate all activities that take place throughout the school day, and to provide for the smooth operation of all school programs.